Thermal Imaging for Contactless Cardiorespiratory and Sudomotor Response Monitoring: Experimental Results

 \subsection{EDA: Global Agreement}

-Table~\ref{tab:global_results} reports the best ROI-method combinations.
-Against PEDA, the nose with exponential MA achieves $\text{PCC}_{\text{abs}} = 0.40 \pm 0.23$, followed by the cheeks ($0.39 \pm 0.24$).
-Against PP\_NR, the cheeks lead ($0.32 \pm 0.18$).
-If we allow for the selection of the best-configuration per-session (choosing, for each session, the best ROI and method among the 288 combinations tested), the mean increases to 0.49 (PP\_NR) and 0.54 (PEDA), with peaks of 0.78 and 0.89.
+Table~\ref{tab:global_results} reports the best fixed ROI--method combinations.
+Against PEDA, the nose with exponential MA achieves $\text{PCC}_{\text{abs}} = 0.40 \pm 0.23$, followed closely by the cheeks ($0.39 \pm 0.24$).
+Against PP\_NR, the cheeks lead ($0.32 \pm 0.18$), with the nose and forehead at a similar level.
 Figure~\ref{fig:heatmap_global} shows the full heatmap against PEDA.
-Time-domain smoothers outperform frequency-domain alternatives.
-Compared by methods, the ROI ranking is the following: nose $>$ cheeks $\approx$ forehead $>$ periorbital.
-Although the nose achieves the highest mean $\text{PCC}_{\text{abs}}$ versus PEDA in Table~\ref{tab:global_results}, the difference to the cheeks is small (0.40 vs 0.39) and both ROIs show a high variability from session-to-session (std $\approx$ 0.23--0.24).
-This variability means that ROIs that are slightly weaker on average can still provide better alignment in individual sessions.
+Time-domain smoothers, especially exponential and moving averages, outperform the frequency-domain alternatives.
+In the global aggregation, the strongest regions are the nose and cheeks, while the forehead and periorbital regions become competitive in specific tasks.
+The small difference between the nose and cheeks, together with the high session-to-session variability (std $\approx 0.23$--$0.24$), indicates that the global mean pools several task- and session-dependent regimes.

+If we allow per-session oracle selection among the 48 ROI--method combinations, the mean increases to 0.49 against PP\_NR and 0.54 against PEDA, with peaks of 0.78 and 0.89.
+This oracle result is not intended as a deployable estimator, but it shows that a fixed ROI can miss strong thermal--contact alignment in individual sessions.
+The fixed nose/exponential-MA mean of $0.40$ should therefore be interpreted as a fixed-configuration baseline under driving-induced motion and task variability; adaptive ROI selection or multi-ROI fusion may recover stronger agreement when local artifacts or polarity-dependent effects affect a single region.

+Task-stratified results explain part of this variability.
+Table~\ref{tab:task_top2_eda} reports the two strongest ROI--method combinations per task, computed over the alpha-sensitivity sweep.
+Against PEDA, PD is best captured by the right periorbital and forehead signals with exponential MA ($\text{PCC}_{\text{abs}}\approx0.58$), ND by the nose with median or exponential smoothing ($\approx0.49$), CD is substantially weaker even for the best nose configuration ($\approx0.26$), and ED favours the cheeks with exponential MA ($\approx0.41$).
+Against PP\_NR, cheeks lead in PD and ND, the forehead leads in CD, and the nose leads in ED.
+Thus, the dominant source of variability is not only the ROI itself but also the driving condition: CD shows the weakest PEDA agreement and the largest alpha sensitivity, whereas ED is more stable across nearby landmark-smoothing values.